rhjacobsen/CN_workshops/README.md

 To successfully run the GNS3 simulator, there are some [hardware requirements](#hw_reqs) to consider.
 GNS3 is supported on Windows, Linux and MacOS.
 It comes with a bundled of various prerequisite and optional software such as the Wireshark protocol analyzer.
 So far I have only tested the installation on Windows 10.

+## If you have allready installed and are running the environment you may continue to the list of workshops

+[List of Workshops][./List_of_worshops.md]

 ## Installation of the environment

 When you create network topologies in GNS3 using the software GUI client, the devices created need to be hosted and run by a server process.